TormStorm/jagex-launcher-linux/README.md

 <img src="/assets/images/runregedit.png" width="75%">
 </details>

-Navigate to the following path "HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall" If you don't have the folder "Uninstall" simply create it by right clicking inside "CurrentVersion" and selct new key.
+Navigate to the following path `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall` If you don't have the folder "Uninstall" simply create it by right clicking inside "CurrentVersion" and selct new key.
 Once you are inside "Uninstall" create a new folder called "RuneLite Launcher_is1".
-Inside that folder create a new string value named "InstallLocation", and the value "/home/user/.wine/drive_c/users/user/AppData/local/RuneLite" where "user" is the name of your user in Linux.
+Inside that folder create a new string value named "InstallLocation", and the value `/home/user/.wine/drive_c/users/user/AppData/local/RuneLite` where "user" is the name of your user in Linux.

 <details>
   <summary>Once you are done it should look like this</summary>